datatrail-jhu/07_dataviz/manuscript/10_dataviz_project.md

 #### Wrangle the Data

-Run the code in the `meat-wrangle` code chunk and answer the following questions:
+**Run the code in the `meat-wrangle` code chunk** to get the data in the right format for you to generate the plot.
+Once you've run the code, **answer the following questions**:

 {choose-answers: 4}
 ?
 What does the code within the `mutate()` function accomplish in this code chunk?